K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design principle

-To achieve high-quality DOEs, we introduce another optimization of the degrees of freedom (i.e. DOE depth h) to compensate for deviations of optical fields.
-In principle, for systems with subwavelength scale in this work, field errors are primarily attributed to two issues: vectorial effects and approximation by the termination of k-series.
+To achieve high-quality DOEs, we introduce complementary optimization processes for deviations by hypothetical approximations.
+Specifically, for systems with microstructures at the subwavelength scale, field errors are primarily attributed to two issues: vectorial effects and approximation by the truncation of k-series.
 Thus, a two-stage optimization process is proposed in this work to deal with these two issues.
-Moreover, we employ a scaled-down sample of the desired product as a temporary prototype during the two-stage process to enable fast computations.
-As indicated in Fig. \ref{fig2}, the vectorial optical fields within the subwavelength region noticeably depart from the prediction by the scalar-based theory.
-For this reason, in the first optimization stage, with varying h values, different DOE masks are separately generated by means of the vector-based theory, and the highest-quality one $\mathrm{DOE_{d,vSAA}}$, as well as its design depth $\mathrm{h}_{d}$, is determined.
-Considering the k-series approximation, however, the intensity and phase of optical fields by v-SAA are distinct from those by FDTD, as seen in Figs. \ref{fig4} and \ref{fig5}.
-The design depth $\mathrm{h}_{d}$ in theory hence can be inconsistent with the depth $\mathrm{h}_{p}$ for products.
-To determine the optimal $\mathrm{h}_{p}$ value, in the second stage, the performance of the given mask $\mathrm{DOE_{d,vSAA}}$ is directly scored by FDTD under varying set-ups of depth.
-Owing to the usage of the scaled-down prototype and the single-time optical computation per h, the second stage only demands a low computational cost.
-Consequently, with given parameters in the two-stage process, the full DOE mask can be designed by v-SAA, using depth value $\mathrm{h}_{d}$.
-The DOE produce is manufactured with an alternative set-up of depth $\mathrm{h}_{p}$ for optimal device performances.
-The specific processes will be described in detail in the next section.
+To enable fast estimations, we employ a scaled-down sample of the desired product as a temporary prototype during the two-stage process.
+A schematic flow diagram is plotted in Fig. \ref{fig8x}.
+Referring to Fig. \ref{fig2x}, the vectorial optical fields in the studied regime $\mathrm{0\ll\Lambda _{ph}/\lambda \leq 1}$ noticeably depart from the prediction by the scalar-based theory.
+The optimized DOE depth, binary DOE for instance, could hence differ from the ideal value as well.
+For this reason, it is necessary to identify the optimal depth h by the vector-based theory in the first stage.
+By applying separate DOE designs $\mathrm{\Upsilon'}$ at different depth value, the highest-quality one $\mathrm{\Upsilon'_{d}}$ and the optimized design depth $\mathrm{h_{d}}$ are determined, as processes (2) and (3$\mathrm{'}$) in Fig. \ref{fig8x}.
+Here, the popular specification by the 0-order diffraction is adopted as the quality criterion.
+In the second stage, since the transmission fields by low-order KSAM deviate from that by the rigorous FDTD method (see Figs. \ref{fig5x} and \ref{fig6x}), the design depth $\mathrm{h_{d}}$ in theory can be inconsistent with the optimized value $\mathrm{h_{p}}$ for products.
+To determine the optimal $\mathrm{h_{p}}$ value, the design $\mathrm{\Upsilon'_{d}}$ is scored as a function of depth h by FDTD.
+It is concluded that the final DOE product $\mathrm{\Upsilon_{p}}$ is designed with v-SAA at $\mathrm{h_{d}}$ and is manufactured with the set-up of depth $\mathrm{h_{p}}$ for optimal performances.
+One can take it for granted that the value $\mathrm{h_{d}}$ will asymptotically converge to the value $\mathrm{h_{p}}$ in the high-order limit of the k-series approximation.